patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/card/card.md

 <img src="./img/card-variants.png" alt="example of three card variants" width="1202"/>

-1. The first version places an image in the header with a separate title.
-The CTA that would direct the user to a new page is located in the footer.
+1. The first version places an image in the header with a separate title and has a linked footer.
+Use links in footers to link out to an external page, such as documentation.

 2. In the second version, the title is moved to the header area to give a more compact footprint.